ever-been/everDoc/src/book/markdown/services.md

     * valid response status codes: *2XX*
     * response body: `Map<String, TaskContextDescriptor>` (JSON), the map key set are task context descriptor file names

 If response is marked with an invalid status code, the standard HTTP response reason phrase will contain the reason of the failure.
-We chose the HTTP protocol for BPK transport, because it is adapted large file transfer.
+We chose the HTTP protocol for BPK transport, because it is better suited for large file transfers.

 For JSON serialization and deserialization we use the `ObjectMapper` provided by the [Jackson](#devel.techno.jackson) library.